adbacker/spam/readme.md

 ### ixn/page/OwnerInfoPageIxn

 The owner info page has a couple of interesting points.
 One is that it's got two tables we need to figure out how to deal with.
 Tables can the proverbial witch with a capital B.  Easy to do poorly, hard to do in a robust and maintainable manner.
+So let's detour into

+## Dealing with tables

 My current secret sauce leverages the increadibly handy cypress-get-table plugin.  ( https://github.com/roggerfe/cypress-get-table )  This wonderful bit of kit takes in the root of a standard table structure (ie using table, th, tr and td tags) and returns a json representation.
 With some helper methods on top it makes for a nicely abstracted way to deal with tables.